UMD-CS-STICs/389Kfall17/projects/final-project/README.md

 ### Submission

-We will be using [now](https://zeit.co/now) to submit one link per project.
-We will go over how to use this in class on 12/1.
+We will be using [now](https://zeit.co/now) to host the project and submit a link to a live demo.
+Please follow the instructions here on how to host: https://github.com/UMD-CS-STICs/389Kfall17/tree/master/lectures/week_13

+Zip up your entire project and upload it to the submit server!

+BE SURE TO NOT INCLUDE THE node_modules FOLDER WHEN UPLOADING.
+Simply delete the node_modules directory before submitting.
+We will re-install the modules when testing.

-Please submit your documentation file with the now link at the top.
+Include your documentation file with the now link at the top in the project directory.

 ### Additional Comments